 Mt.
 Gimli is a striking pillar of rock, towering high in the Valhalla range.
 This hike is tough, but rewarding.
 The trail leads up to the base of Gimli where it wraps around to a final ledge.
 Here, hikers can look down into the Mulvey Basin lakes, or just spin and spin and take in the panoramas of jagged peaks and sky.

-13km up Bannock Burn road.
-There are currently over 72 waterbars on the access road, making the drive unnecessarily challenging and restricted to 4WD high clearance vehicles.
+Starting in the village of Slocan, drive 13km down Little Slocan FSR, following the signs for Valhalla Provincial Park.
+Turn right onto Bannock Burn FSR and drive 13km up.
+As of 2018, there are over 72 waterbars on Bannock Burn, making the drive unnecessarily challenging and restricted to 4WD high clearance vehicles.

 As soon as you step out, it’s pretty clear where you’re headed:

 The first part of the hike is just an uphill slog through the woods.
 The elevation gain is steady and you’ll get a solid workaround.
 The trail crosses a creek and then slowly climbs up towards the tree line.

 As the trees begin to thin, Mt.
 Gimli becomes visible again:

 The next section of trail takes you out of the trees and towards the base of Gimli.
 The trail winds up subalpine slopes and wildflowers proliferate in July.
 Soon the valley falls away and you are walking up a ridge with views all around.

 There is a saddle on the south shoulder of Gimli with primitive camping for climbers.
 This camp is a good destination for most hikers who want to minimize the risks of the second half.
 You’ll reach this spot after about 2 – 2.5 hours of uphill hiking.